ZcashCommunityGrants/arboretum-notes/AllArboristCallNotes/Arborist Call 54-Notes.md

 [04:33]

 So 5.6.0 is the first of kind of a three part attack to get us out of emergency mode.
 The next two pieces are an update to lightwalletd, which should come sometime middle of next week.
-Then finally updates to the iOS and Android mobile sdk's which will enable what we're calling fund availability.
+Then finally updates to the iOS and Android mobile sdk's which will enable what we're calling "fast spendability".
 So the ability to access spendable notes without having a wallet that is fully synced.

 [05:07]